max-schaefer/commonplace-book/religion/bible-verses.md

     > Respondit itaque Iesus et dixit eis: Amen amen dico vobis, non potest Filius a se facere quicquam nisi quod viderit Patrem facientem; quaecumque enim ille fecerit, haec et Filius similiter facit.

-    > Jesus said to them, “Truly, truly, I say to you, the Son can do nothing of his own accord, but only what he sees the Father doing; for whatever he does, that the Son does likewise.
+    > Jesus said to them, "Truly, truly, I say to you, the Son can do nothing of his own accord, but only what he sees the Father doing; for whatever he does, that the Son does likewise.

 - 6:51